SeleniumHQ/www.seleniumhq.org/src/main/rst/05_selenium_rc.rst

 **Logging the Selenese Commands**

-- Logging Selenium can be used to generate a report of all the Selenese commands in your test along with the success of failure of each.
-Logging Selenium extends the Java client driver to add this Selenense logging ability.
+- Logging Selenium can be used to generate a report of all the Selenese commands in your test along with the success or failure of each.
+Logging Selenium extends the Java client driver to add this Selenese logging ability.
 Please refer to `Logging Selenium`_.

 .. _`Logging Selenium`: http://loggingselenium.sourceforge.net/index.html